rkitover/android-tablet-setup-guide/README.md

 3. For a PDF viewer app, install Adobe Acrobat Reader.

-4. If you want to map CapsLock to Control or remap any other keys on your keyboard using Extenral Keyboard Helper Pro, follow the following steps.
+4. If you want to map CapsLock to Control or remap any other keys on your keyboard using External Keyboard Helper Pro, follow the following steps.
 Go to `EKH Settings -> Advanced Settings -> Keyboard Mapping` and enable override special keys.
 Click `Customize Keyboard Mappings` and start a new custom layout called `Custom 1`.
 Click `Add New Key Mapping`.
 To map CapsLock to Control, click Keycode select Left Control, click the Change button and press CapsLock, it should display scancode 58.
 Click Save.

 #### Browser Setup